-Replace subsection with: The safe posting load shall be taken as the weight in tons for each Florida legal load truck multiplied by the corresponding rating factor.
+Replace subsection with: The safe posting load shall be taken as the weight in tons for each truck multiplied by the corresponding rating factor.
 A Bridge Owner may close a structure at any posting threshold, however bridges with an operating rating less than 3 tons for any Florida legal load must be closed.